-Reblogged from The ATA Chronicle, with permission from the author
+Reblogged from The ATA Chronicle, with permission

 If approached with the right mindset, translation tests can be a professionally enriching experience for translators.